paranjapeved/ExactCellDecomposition/README.md

-# Exact Cell DecompositionA Robot Motion Planning Project By: Ved Paranjape
+# A Robot Motion Planning Project
+By: Ved Paranjape